How To Spend, Save, and Invest In Alignment With Your Values

 Spending Money In Alignment with Values

 We’ll start with how to practice spending in alignment with your values.
-If we are spending like crazy on take-out meals, but value sustainability, we probably don't feel great about it.
-A way to shift spending money on food, while adhering to our beliefs on sustainability, would be to meal-prep at home.
+If we are spending a ton on take-out meals, but value sustainability, we probably don't feel great about it.
+A way to shift spending money on food while adhering to our beliefs on sustainability would be to meal-prep at home.
 That way, you have the quick convenience of take-out but aren't accumulating paper and plastic waste, not to mention the environmental cost of driving to/from your favorite take-out joint.
 During the pandemic, a way to support your local restaurants when you order take out while still spending in alignment with your values of sustainability is to ask them to hold the utensils and napkins as a way to cut down on waste.

 Affirmation: I control my money; my money does not control me.